 The answer is that you can get plenty of protein on a plant based diet!
 But you do have to educate yourself on what you are doing.
 All plant foods contain protein, but athletes require more than non-athletes, so you will have to make conscious protein choices every meal.

 My favorites are beans, tofu, lentils, tempeh, quinoa, nuts and seeds.
-If you are really struggling to get in enough as a runner, there are some great plant-based protein powders and bars (Orgain is my personal favorite and you can use the code PLANTED here to save 30%) that can help you hit your marks.
+If you are really struggling to get in enough as a runner, there are some great plant-based protein powders and bars (Nourify is my personal favorite and you can use the code PR15 to save 15%) that can help you hit your marks.
 Whole foods are best, of course, but progress is far better than perfection.

 Now, a very common comment I get when I talk about plant-based protein is that plant proteins are less bioavailable than animal proteins.
 Or that you can’t get all the essential amino acids from each type of protein.
 Both of those statements are completely true.
 But those facts are also easily overcome by eating a wide variety of plant based proteins throughout the day to make sure you get enough.